jnozzi/cocoadev.com/markdown/JavaCC.md

-General/JavaCC (a.k.a.
+JavaCC (a.k.a.
 Java Compiler Compiler) is a parser/lexer generater in the same style as Lex/Yacc.

 https://javacc.dev.java.net/